Itsey/itsey.github.io/docs/molly-commandline.md

 ### -addrulehelp

-Includs additional help links in the output to support simpler resolution of issues found in the structure.
+Includes additional help links in the output to support simpler resolution of issues found in the structure.

 ### -disabled